 Most of my adult life has been spent working with or around books.
 I’ve worked as a college English professor, a bookseller & district marketing manager for Borders, and in both academic and public libraries.
 I’ve also held jobs in factories, hospitals, and served in the Marine Corps.

 I’ve been blogging about the books I read, the libraries I visit, and other bookish topics since January 2010.
-I started this blog shortly after stepping down as a manager at Borders.
-Although I continued to work as a part-time bookseller until the company’s demise, I missed the daily interaction with books and book people.
+I started this blog shortly after stepping down as a manager at Borders after ten years in a variety of positions (community relations, marketing, operations, and sales).
+Although I continued to work as a part-time bookseller for another two years until the company’s demise in 2011, I missed the daily interaction with books and book people.
 This blog helped fill that void.

 WildmooBooks . . . why the goofy name?

 I have an affinity for cows and years ago my mom gave me a cow-print sweater (I swear it was in fashion at the time).
 I was often moo’ed at by students and friends when wearing the sweater, which morphed into calling me “Moo.”